* Lawyers make closing arguments in Goldman negligence trial

 * Goldman bankers described as "D-team"

-* Goldman lawyer says Dragon CEO ignored accounting advice
+* Goldman lawyer says Dragon CEO ignored advice about accounting issues

 "Dragon was small potatoes.
 So (Dragon) got Goldman's D-team," lawyer Alan Cotler said in a scathing rebuke of the iconic Wall Street bank.
 "They got the bottom of the barrel."